-4.28 The conversion of a single dwellinghouse into flats is a relatively straightforward means of providing additional residential accommodation.
+4.36 The conversion of a single dwellinghouse into flats is a relatively straightforward means of providing additional residential accommodation.
 In such conversions designers should:

-- Maintain the appearance of the house as a single family dwelling by not adding additional entrance doors or altering the general appearance. - Not relay on small front gardens as private amenity space as they are unsuitable. - Pay particular regard to fire proofing and sound proofing to ensure the best possible outcomes for residents. - Provide access for all residents to a communal garden at the rear. - Consider the future needs of users particuarly for the aging population by ensuring flexibilty and adaptability of internal layouts.
+- Maintain the appearance of the house as a single family dwelling by not adding additional entrance doors or altering the general appearance. - Not rely on small front gardens as private amenity space as they are unsuitable. - Pay particular regard to fire proofing and sound proofing to ensure the best possible outcomes for residents. - Provide access for all residents to a communal garden at the rear. - Consider the future needs of users particularly for the aging population by ensuring flexibility and adaptability of internal layouts.
+Examples of adaptable and flexible dwelling layouts can be found in Part M4(2) of the building regulations. - Provide policy compliant levels of cycle parking.
+Policy Q13 B provides specific guidance on the provision of cycle storage for small-scale flat conversions.